vinayakguptaa/Rupiyah/docs/ARCHITECTURE_AND_ISSUES.md

 - **Layering is clean and conventional** (UI → ViewModel → Repository → Room/DAO), single Hilt-injected `AppDatabase`.
 - **Core cashflow model is sound**: a transaction is the single source of truth; self/tab transfers and split children are ordinary rows linked by `transferGroupId` / `splitGroupId`, and are excluded from lifestyle metrics.
 - **The data model is single‑field and current**: one party (`counterparty`), one account (`accountId`), one ingest id (`smsMessageId`); type strings are `DEBIT`/`CREDIT`.
 SMS, CSV, and manual are the only ingest paths.
-- **Remaining risk is concentrated in** import reconciliation edge cases (S1, S2), file/ViewModel sizing (god files), redundant Home metric queries, and backup secret handling.
+- **Remaining risk is concentrated in** file/ViewModel sizing (god files), a few import reconciliation edges (N1, N2), one redundant Home metric query, naming echoes in the LLM/security layer, and a couple of database‑clarity gaps.

 The architecture shape is right; the open debt is **simplification and a few import/security edges**, not rework of the model.